 “Seeing the difference [my mother] could make in underprivileged communities with her medical skills inspired altruistic energy and determination in me to do well in school so I could study medicine.
 I want to get the clinical experience required to equip me as an independent clinician who can go with limited support to a rural or remote area and help disadvantaged Australian Aboriginal communities, just as my mother did.” – Anne Dillon.

-Jorge is a member of the Ngarabal People and is now a third year Medicine student residing at Shalom College.
+Jorge is a member of the Ngarabal People and is now a fourth year Medicine student residing at Shalom College.
 He has taken particular interest to psychopharmacology and neurophysiology, and he aspires to be a surgeon.

 Jorge is also a fine contributor to the Shalom College community, holding positions such as Orientation Leader, Academic Tutor, and President of the College’s Indigenous Working Group.